Diman198B/Construction-Hoists/README.md

 ```

 ## Troubleshooting:
-The site is designed for various devices ranging from mobile (with a minimum resolution of 320px) to large screens of computer monitors.
-The site may not work correctly in some older versions of browsers.
-If the site does not display correctly in your browser, then try: Update your browser version, or install a modern browser and run the site in it.
+The site is designed for various devices ranging from mobile (with a minimum resolution of 320px) to large screens of computer monitors (from 1200px).

 ## Author:
 Dmitry Barabash

 ## Used technologies:
-HTML, CSS, JavaScript, Jquery, Webpack.
+HTML, CSS, JavaScript, Jquery, Webpack, npm, git.